Adrienne Freng, Department Head

 from Crime & Deviance, or Criminal Justice Institutions & Processes)

-In addition to the above required courses, it is recommended that students take POLS 1000 for their University studies V course and STAT 2050 or 2070 for their QB requirement.
+In addition to the above required courses, it is required that students take POLS 1000, STAT 2050 or 2070, one lab science, and two semesters of a foreign language.

 Forensic Science Concentration